RaquelAlves01/portfolio/_case-study/SLiDE.md

 caseImg03: bg-div-img-03-case-4
 caseImg04: bg-div-img-04-case-4

-caseIntro: "SLiDE–Service Learning in Design &amp; Engineering. slide is a key element of algonquin college’s response to a 2017 report, recode initiative to maximize the capacity of advanced education institutions to build social ground work for canadian communities. *slide* is intended to harness the talents of Algonquin College students from the Schools of Media and Design and Advanced Technology to provide support to community-based organizations in the area of digital technology"
+caseIntro: "SLiDE–Service Learning in Design &amp; Engineering. slide is a key element of algonquin college’s response to a 2017 report, recode initiative to maximize the capacity of advanced education institutions to build social ground work for Canadian communities.
+SLiDE is intended to harness the talents of Algonquin College students from the Schools of Media and Design and Advanced Technology to provide support to community-based organizations in the area of digital technology"
 conceptTitle: "concept for the brand"
 conceptDescription: "the slide logo designs portraits the spirit of community that clients come to appreciate from a competent social agency. one that reflects community, partnership and movement towards change and the future"
 ideationProcessTitle: "ideation and process"